-Our YYF Mentors are Stephanie Lynn, Sara Rhinelander, Jennifer Haase, and Julie Schwalm.
+Our YYF Mentors are Stephanie Lynn, Sara Rhinelander, Jennifer Haase, Julie Schwalm, and Leslie Simionescu.
 If you have a teacher preference let us know.
 Otherwise, let us know what style(s) of yoga you plan to teach, and your preferred availability so that we can pair you with an appropriate mentor.

 Any other information you’d like us to know is also welcome.